Pythia: Excavations

 They also found evidence for underground passages and chambers, and drains for spring water.
 Additionally, they discovered at the site formations of travertine, a form of calcite created when water flows through limestone and dissolves calcium carbonate, which is later redeposited.
-Further investigation revealed that deep beneath the Delphi region lies bituminous deposit, rich in hydrocarbons and full of pitch, that has a petrochemical content as high as 20%.
+Further investigation revealed that deep beneath the Delphi region lies a bituminous deposit, rich in hydrocarbons and full of pitch, that has a petrochemical content as high as 20%.
 Friction created by earthquakes heat the bituminous layers resulting in vaporization of the hydrocarbons which rise to the surface through small fissures in the rock.

-Illusions in the adyton
+Illusions in the

 It has been disputed as to how the adyton was organized, but it appears clear that this temple was unlike any other in ancient Greece.
 The small chamber was located below the main floor of the temple and offset to one side, perhaps constructed specifically over the crossing faults.
 The intimate chamber allowed the escaping vapors to be contained in quarters close enough to provoke intoxicating effects.
 Plutarch reports that the temple was filled with a sweet smell when the "deity" was present: